flameshot-org/flameshot/README.md

 > Powerfull yet simple to use screenshot software.

 ## Usage

-Add `flameshot-cli` to be executed as a shortcut.
-When you press the assigned key, Flameshot will be launched in the capture mode.
+Example commands:
+- capture with GUI:

+`flameshot gui`
+- capture with GUI with custom save path:

+`flameshot gui -p ~/myStuff/captures`
+- fullscreen capture (asking savepath):

+`flameshot full`
+- fullscreen capture with custom save path (no GUI):

+`flameshot full -p ~/myStuff/captures`
+- fullscreen capture with custom save path copying to clipboard:

+`flameshot full -c -p ~/myStuff/captures`

+In case of doubt choose the first or the second shortcut in your favorite desktop environment.

-A systray icon will be added to your panel after the first execution of Flameshot.
+A systray icon will be in your system's panel while Flameshot is running.
 Do a right click on the tray icon and you'll see some menu items to open the configuration window and the information window.
-Check out the information window to see all the available shortcuts in the capture mode.
+Check out the information window to see all the available shortcuts in the graphical capture mode.

 ## Considerations